gradle/gradle/design-docs/dependency-management.md

 * Add Ivy and Maven specific ids and sources.
 * Rename and garbage internal types.

-## Story: GRADLE-2713/GRADLE-2678 Dependency resolution uses local component identity to when resolving project dependencies
+## Story: GRADLE-2713/GRADLE-2678 Dependency resolution uses local component identity when resolving project dependencies

-Currently, dependency management uses the module version (group, module, version) of the target of a project dependency to detect conflicts.
-However, the module version of a project is not necessarily unique.
+Currently, dependency management uses the module version identifier (group, module, version) of the target of a project dependency to detect conflicts.
+However, some projects do not have a meaningful module version identifier, and so one is assigned.
+The result is not always unique.
 This leads to a number of problems:

-- A project with a given module version depends on another project with the same module version.
+- A project with a given module version identifier depends on another project with the same module version identifier.
-- A project depends on multiple projects with the same module version.
+- A project depends on multiple projects with the same module version identifier.
-- A project declares an external dependency on a module version, and a project dependency on a project with the same module version.
+- A project declares an external dependency on a module version identifier, and a project dependency on a project with the same module version identifier.

 In all cases, the first dependency encountered during traversal determines which dependency is used.
 The other dependency is ignored.
 Clearly, this leads to very confusing behaviour.

-Instead, a project dependency will use the identity of the target project instead of its module version.
-The module version will be used to detect and resolve conflicts.
+Instead, a project dependency will use the identity of the target project instead of its generated module version.
+The module version, if assigned, will be used to detect and resolve conflicts.

 ### Open issues

 - Excludes should not apply to local components.
 This is a breaking change.

-## Story: Conflict resolution prefers local components over external components
+## Story: Conflict resolution prefers local components over other components

 When two components have conflicting external identifiers, select a local component.